octoenergy/octoenergy.github.io/_posts/2016-05-05-django-elb-health-checks.markdown

 (ELB) to balance requests between an "Auto Scaling Group" (ASG) of EC2 instances.
-As well as horizontally scaling, this set-up allows automated canary (aka blue-green) deployments, where new application versions are deployed as a new ASG replacing the old EC2 instances with new; a so-called "immutable infrastructure" approach.
+As well as horizontally scaling, this set-up allows automated canary (aka blue-green) deployments, where new application versions are deployed as a new ASG which replaces the existing EC2 instances with new; a so-called "immutable infrastructure" approach.

 Such a procedure relies on ELB "health check" requests to test that the